 You just had a baby and you realized you had no idea what you were getting into!
-Perhaps you’ve been doing this parenting thing for a few years, but you’re just realizing how important what you’re doing is, and you’re feeling overwhelmed with the responsibility of raising godly children.
+Perhaps you’ve been doing this parenting thing for a few years, but you’re just realizing how important what you’re doing is, and you’re feeling overwhelmed by the impossible task and responsibility of raising godly children.

 Sometimes people say that children don’t come with an instruction manual, but as Christians, we do have one.
 It’s the Bible.
-There are many great principles in God’s Word about raising godly children, so I’d love to share some of these with you.
+There are many great godly principles in the Word of God about raising godly children, so I’d love to share some of these with you.

 - How do You Raise a Godly Child?